 In addition to my roles above, being a military spouse and moving my family 13 times in 20 years has certainly shaped my life.

-I currently live in Sycamore, Illinois.
+I currently reside in Sycamore, Illinois.

 About Me image